Insper/rl/docs/classes/01_introduction/subject_rules.md

 * Several **small implementations** will be performed.
 This average grade will make up 30% of the final grade for the subject.

-* There will be **two major projects**.
-The average grade of these projects will make up the other 50% of the final grade.
+* There will be **one major projects**.
+The grade for this project will make up 50% of the final grade for the subject.
+The project will be developed in pairs, and the grade will be the same for both students in the pair.
+The project will be evaluated based on the quality of the implementation, the results obtained, and the quality of the report.
+The students must deliver different artifacts for the project along the semester.

 * The remaining 20% will be calculated from **the final exam**.